Eyezy Review 2024: A Good Way to Monitor Your Kids?

 Similarly, if you want to block a Wi-Fi network, click Block Wi-Fi on the left side of the screen, then Block next to the Wi-Fi network you don’t want your kid connecting to.

-Eyezy’s web-based dashboard by default updates every 15 minutes by default, no matter the connection with a few exceptions — for example, the screenshot above shows it only updates videos if it detects a device connected to a Wi-Fi network.
+Eyezy’s web-based dashboard updates every 15 minutes by default no matter the connection, with a few exceptions — for example, the screenshot above shows it only updates videos if it detects a device connected to a Wi-Fi network.
 You can reduce this update interval to as little as 5 minutes between updates, but Eyezy recommends you keep it at 15 minutes, as any lower can use a lot of data.
 I like how you can make these adjustments, but I’d rather just get quick updates on everything like parental control tools such as Qustodio offer.

 Overall, Eyezy’s web dashboard is straightforward to use.
 It’s simple, with most features accessible in one click.
 If you set it up correctly, you can also monitor your kid’s device out-of-the-box without needing to adjust any settings.